pappasam/npd/c1_intro_programming/assignments/a2_shell_challenges.md

 ### Anatomy of a Command Line

 Follow in-class discussion on the command prompt, answer the following questions to demonstrate your understanding of the structure of a command line.
-This exercise will take the form of writing answers in a file `~/intro-programming/assignment_2/commands.md`.

     ls -l ~/intro-programming